sean6bucks/cloud-lock/README.md

   - Login
   - See available doors:
     - unlock ones they have access to
     - request access to others
-  - View and edit their user profile
 - Admin portal interface that allows admin user to:
   - Add/Edit Doors and set permissions
   - Add/Edit Employees and set door access